-Education a priority for state house candidate
+Education a priority for state House candidate

-First-time political candidate Donna Griffin (D) has her eyes on a seat in the Indiana House of Representatives.
+First-time political candidate Donna Griffin, a Democrat, has her eyes on a seat in the Indiana House of Representatives.

-During her campaign, Griffin plans on chatting with teachers from all schools within District 88 to find out what they really need and what they want to see in legislature.
+During her campaign, Griffin plans on chatting with teachers from all schools within District 88 to find out what they really need and what they want to see in legislation.

 “I know from being in the classroom that there is a series of issues that they need the state to help them with,” she said.